-In my office, patients usually come in already knowing a lot about braces and orthodontics.
+At Varghese Orthodontics, many patients usually come in thinking that they may know a lot about braces and orthodontics.
 However, what they have heard from friends or read online is not always correct.
-Below, I will share some common myths that patients have about orthodontic braces.
+Below, I will share some common myths or misconceptions that patients have about braces.

 1. Braces have to hurt or feel tight to work—No pain no gain right?
 Well, not exactly.
 In the old days, only stiff wires were available.
 When tied to the dental braces, these stiff wires exerted heavy forces leading to more pain and discomfort for the patient.
 Now, with new technologies and flexible wires, there is significantly less discomfort associated with tooth movement.
-These days, you can have straight teeth with minimal discomfort.
-However, there are always some patients that complain about not having any pain because they think that without pain, their teeth are not moving.
-Remember, “It does not have to hurt to work!”
+You can now have straight teeth with minimal discomfort.
+Sometimes patients think that without pain, their teeth are not moving.
+Remember, “It does not have to hurt for teeth to move!”

-2. The tighter the better—A common comment I get from patients is, “Make it tighter, doc.
+2. The tighter the better—A statement that I get from some patients is, “Make it tighter, doc.
 I want to get my braces off faster!”
 You may think that tighter adjustments and heavier forces will move your teeth faster.
 While a certain level of force is necessary to move teeth, a force level that is too high may start to damage the bone and surrounding tissues.
 Orthodontics is a delicate balance of forces.
-Too much force may cause some teeth to move the wrong way and increase overall time you need braces.
+Too much force may cause some teeth to move the wrong way and increase the overall time you need braces.
 Damon braces use a lot lower force to teeth more efficiently and effectively.

-3. Wires need to be changed every visit—Super-elastic wires of the present day can be bent into all different shapes and still spring back into their nice U-shaped form.
-If you have crooked teeth, the super-elastic wire can be connected to your crooked teeth and prove a steady light force to straighten them without needing to change the wire very often.
+3. Wires need to be changed every visit—Super-elastic wires of the present day can be bent into all different shapes and still spring back into their original U-shaped form.
+If you have crooked teeth, the super-elastic wire can provide a steady light force to straighten them without needing to change the wire very often.
 With the limited wires of the old orthodontia days, if a wire was used that put too much pressure on a tooth, the bracket would either pop off the tooth or the wire would be permanently deformed and not move your teeth at all!
 That is why in the old days, orthodontic patients got many wires with incrementally higher stiffness, and these wires were changed more frequently.

-4. Only braces can straighten my teeth—Not necessarily.
+4. Only braces can straighten my teeth—not necessarily.
 With new technology, it is now possible to have straight teeth without ever having to wear braces!
 Invisalign clear aligners are the most popular way to straighten teeth without braces.
-However, before you get too excited, know that Invisalign does have its limitations.
-For example, Invisalign may not be the best orthodontic option for fixing some bite problems or severely crooked teeth.
-The best way to see if Invisalign can straighten your teeth is to find an Invisalign orthodontist and schedule a consultation.
+The best way to see if you are a candidate for Invisalign is to schedule a free consultation.

 5. My spaces will start closing as soon as I get braces—Many people who get braces to close gaps between their teeth have the unrealistic expectation that the gaps will start closing as soon as they get braces.
-Often times, these patients are disappointed after a few months when their spaces have not closed (or have even gotten bigger.
-The issue with closing spaces is that is takes a controlled system of orthodontic braces and wires to close spaces.
+The issue with closing spaces is that it takes a controlled system of orthodontic braces and wires to close spaces.
 Often, the teeth need to be totally aligned before the spaces can begin to close.
-If spaces open up after getting braces, you may want to kindly ask your orthodontist about the new spaces, but rest assured that many patients get spaces early in braces which are closed later when the teeth are straighter.
+If spaces open up after getting braces, you may want me about the new spaces, but rest assured that many patients get spaces early in braces that are closed later when the teeth are straighter.

 6. Once I get my braces off, my teeth will stay straight forever—Getting your teeth straight and your bite right is just half the battle.
 Keeping your teeth straight after getting your braces off is the rest of the battle.
 Teeth are connected to the bone by elastic fibers.
 As the teeth are moved into their new straightened positions, some elastic fibers are stretched and others are compressed.
 After your braces are removed, these elastic fibers will tend to push and pull your teeth back towards their original position.
 That is why orthodontic retainers are required when braces are removed to keep your teeth straight.